siddhartha296/student-details-management-app/README.md

 # Student Management Portal 🧑🏼‍🎓

-A React-based **Student Management Portal** designed to manage student registrations, attendance, and marks efficiently.
-The application includes user authentication, CRUD operations on student data, and attendance/marks management.
+A React-based **Student Management Portal** designed to manage student registrations, attendance, and marks efficiently.,***The above is the src folder in the project*** The application includes user authentication, CRUD operations on student data, and attendance/marks management.
 It is fully functional and deployed using **Firebase Hosting**.

 ## Features 🚀
 - **User Authentication**: Secured with Firebase Authentication for role-based access.